 As a minimum, design the water and sediment control basin with sufficient capacity to control the runoff from a 10-year frequency, 24-hour-duration storm using a combination of flood storage and discharge through the outlet.
 Refer to NRCS Title 210, National Engineering Handbook (210-NEH), Part 650, Chapter 8, “Terraces” for flood routing guidance.
 If warranted, use a larger design storm appropriate to the risk.

 Design the water and sediment control basin to have a minimum capacity to store the anticipated 10-year sediment accumulation.
 The sediment storage volume may be reduced if periodic sediment removal is required in the operation and maintenance plan.

+The uncontrolled drainage area of each basin must be limited to 50 acres.

 Outlets